Jacob Meyers Player Props: Astros vs. Rockies

-The Houston Astros, including Jacob Meyers (batting .214 in his past 10 games, with a double, a home run, four walks and two RBI), take on starter Jake Bird and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Jacob Meyers (.214 batting average in his past 10 games, with a double, a home run, three walks and two RBI) and the Houston Astros face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 3:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Angels.
+He notched a home run while going 1-for-4 in his most recent game against the Angels.

 Jacob Meyers Game Info & Props vs. the Rockies